HarryPaniccc/DnD/DnD/Vorciln Tithing Blade.md

 # Vorciln Tithing Blade

 *Type (type), attunement, rarity*
-When the weapon draws blood, it deals an extra 1d8 necrotic damage until the end of your next turn.
+When the weapon draws blood, it is empowered until the end of your next turn.
+While empowered, it deals an extra 1d8 Necrotic damage.
+A creature brought to 0 hp by this weapon is slain instantly.

 ---
 > Lore.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.
 Now to fill out the space.